-In his recent Richard Dimbleby Lecture on BBC Tim Berners-Lee, the inventor of the World Wide Web, raised a red flag signalling his serious concerns that the web is broken and is in need of urgent fixing, a mid-course correction.
+In his November 2019 Richard Dimbleby Lecture on BBC Tim Berners-Lee, the inventor of the World Wide Web, raised a red flag signalling his serious concerns that the web is broken and is in need of urgent fixing, a mid-course correction.

 His vision of a “free, open, permission-less space with no attitude, independent of culture, language, type of computer, operating system or type of document” has been undermined by government censorship, insufficient accountability, tracking & spying, tension between law enforcement & privacy and the rise of fake information.